Thuc Doan Nguyen

-Thuc Doan Nguyen (Thục Đoan Nguyễn) is a New Orleans-based writer and producer.
-She was born in Vietnam, was a child boat person, is a refugee and grew up in North Carolina and Southern Maryland.
-She is a double major from The University of North Carolina at Chapel Hill in Public Policy Analysis (Environmental Policy) and Communication Studies and also holds a master's degree (MPA) obtained in Southern California.
-Nguyen is the founder and captain of the first ever Vietnamese American Mardi Gras Krewe since the carnival began.
-She's also the founder of "The Bitch Pack", a group dedicated to promoting female-driven screenplays through Twitter and other social media sites.
+Thuc Doan Nguyen (Thục Đoan Nguyễn) is a writer and producer.
+She founded "The Bitch Pack", a group dedicated to promoting female-driven screenplays through Twitter and other social media sites.
 Nguyen is the winner of a 2020 Sundance Institute Inclusion Initiative Fellowship which enabled her to attend the Sundance Film Festival that year, the same year her screenplay "Scent of the Delta" was in Round 2 of the Development Labs (semi-finalist).
-She is also the founder of the original "#StartWith8Hollywood" which has opened doors for Women of Color creators (not to be confused with other copy-cats that attempt to monetize advocacy).
+She is also the founder of the original "#StartWith8Hollywood" which expands opportunities for women creators of color.
 Nguyen is also the founder of the online portal Spooky Spaces.
+Nguyen is also the founder and captain of the first ever Vietnamese American Mardi Gras Krewe since the carnival began.
+She appears on the original Ringer/Spotify 2023 series "The Big Picture" regarding "Vietnam Vogue" along with Oliver Stone and Brian De Palma.

+Early life

+Nguyen was born in Vietnam.
+As a child, she was among the boat people who sought refuge after the Vietnam War.
+She grew up in North Carolina and Southern Maryland.
+She is a double major from The University of North Carolina at Chapel Hill in Public Policy Analysis (Environmental Policy) and Communication Studies and also holds a master's degree (MPA) obtained in Southern California.